Washington DC Inmate Records

 - The Correctional Treatment Facility (CTF)

 The DC DOC does not provide a prison lookup tool for the public to find a person in jail in these facilities, but interested persons may search through VINE.
+Users of VINE can sign up to get regular updates on incarcerated individuals' whereabouts.

 - Extended House, Inc.